SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/06-Debugging.md

 * We can create / remove **breakpoints** with \[F9\]

-In this way we check the execution of our program line by line.
+This way we check the execution of our program line by line.

 Using debugging makes easier to validate and fix a problem in our program.